Make your flaps with confidence & be inspired by other gorgeous ideas from participants

-The first interfacing used in this pattern is Pellon Shape Flex 101 (SF 101).
-This is a lightweight fusible woven interfacing.
-It’s about the same weight as quilting cotton.
+The first interfacing used in this pattern is a medium weight fusible woven (Interfacing A) Pellon Shape Flex 101 (SF101).
+This is interfacing that's about the same weight as quilting cotton.

 This is fused first before adding any other layers of interfacing to prevent the bumpy texture that other synthetic interfacings will leave.

-The next one we use here is Pellon Craft Fuse 808 (CF 808).
+The second interfacing I use here is a non-woven fusible interfacing (Interfacing B) Pellon Craft Fuse 808 (CF 808).
 This is a medium weight fusible interfacing that has a paper like quality.

-It add stiffness to the fabric, and helps give a really crisp look.
+It adds stiffness to the fabric, and helps give a really crisp look.